ingerjm0/hifi-docs-review/03.create/04.entities/02.entity-appearance/docs.md

 You can edit an entity's size, color, position and rotation using your mouse or trackpad.
 To edit an entity, open the [**Create** app](../../tools#the-create-app) and either select the entity or find it in the Entity List.
 ![](select-entity.PNG)

 >>>>>By default, zone entities cannot be selected for editing.
-To select these entities, you must click on the entity in the Entity List of the Create App.
+To select these entities, you must click on the entity in the Entity List of the **Create** app.

 **On This Page:**